address-market/miner-blast/README.md

                             [default = 16777216]

   Examples:
-    ./ERADICATE2 --leading 0
+    ./address-miner --leading 0
-    ./ERADICATE2 --zeros
+    ./address-miner --leading-zeroes

   About:
-    Address Market Generator is a vanity address generator for Address Market NFT addresses that utilizes computing power from GPUs using OpenCL.
+    Address Miner is a vanity address generator for Address Market NFT addresses that utilizes computing power from GPUs using OpenCL.

     Based on ERADICATE2 repo by Johan Gustafsson <johan@johgu.se>